sampsyo/home/_draffs/probablycorrect.md

 Statistical testing should be the bar for publication in papers about statistical correctness.
 It doesn't require any fancy computer science: all you need to do is run $f$ as a black box and check its output, just like in traditional testing.
-Our [probabilistic assertions][] checker uses some fanciness to make statistical testing more efficient, but the statistics couldn't be easier to do at home.
+Our [probabilistic assertions][passert] checker uses some fanciness to make statistical testing more efficient, but the statistics couldn't be easier to do at home.
 So if you read an approximate computing paper that doesn't report its $\alpha$, be suspicious.

 [passert]: http://dx.doi.org/10.1145/2594291.2594294